 Apply to the Toulouse Graduate School

-- A completed on-line Graduate School application
+- A completed graduate school application

 - A non-refundable $75 application fee

-- Complete official transcripts from all colleges attended
+- Official transcripts from all colleges attended

 - Minimum 3.0 GPA (cumulative or last 60 hours)

-Applicants who have already applied to one of our degree programs and would like to update their existing application to Interdisciplinary Studies should fill out the on-line update-request form.
+- Applicants who have already applied to one of our degree programs and would like to update their existing application to Interdisciplinary Studies should fill out the online update request form.

-Current students who would like to change their major to Interdisciplinary Studies should fill out the change-of-major form and submit it to the Toulouse Graduate School.
+- Current students who would like to change their major to Interdisciplinary Studies should fill out the change of major form and submit it to the Toulouse Graduate School.

 Submit Your Required Supplemental Documents

-- Two letters of recommendation can be emailed directly by the recommenders to INSD@unt.edu
+- Two letters of recommendation (can be emailed directly by the recommenders to INSD@unt.edu)

-Enroll in classes
+Enroll in Classes